ArchiveBox/abx-pkg/README.md

 **It's an ORM for your package managers, providing a nice python types for packages + installers.**

 **This is a [Python library](https://pypi.org/project/abx-pkg/) for installing & managing packages locally with a variety of package managers.**
 It's designed for when `requirements.txt` isn't enough, and you have to detect or install dependencies at runtime.
+It's great for installing and managing MCP servers and their dependencies at runtime.

 ```python